charlesroper/AngularJS_Basic/README.md

 A simple, experimental AngularJS project.

-Based on the [Shaping Up With Angular.JS](https://www.codeschool.com/courses/shaping-up-with-angular-js) course at Codeschool.
+Based on the [Shaping Up With Angular.JS](https://www.codeschool.com/courses/shaping-up-with-angular-js) course at Code School.